Austin becomes the primary Texas city to experiment with ‘assured income’

 Ad

-Clarification, Might 6, 2022: This story has been up to date to reflect that Austin is the first Texas metropolis to make use of local tax dollars for a “assured earnings” program, and that other Texas cities have experimented with related programs utilizing different kinds of funding.
+Clarification, Might 6, 2022: This story has been updated to mirror that Austin is the primary Texas metropolis to make use of native tax dollars for a “assured earnings” program, and that different Texas cities have experimented with related packages using different types of funding.

 Quelle: www.click2houston.com